-Questions Unmarried Couples Should Consider When Buying A House
+5 Questions Unmarried Couples Should Ask Before Buying A House

 Ashley Chorpenning5-minute read

 In the past two decades, the number of unmarried couples living together has nearly tripled from 6 million to 17 million, according to the United States Census Bureau.
-From renting apartments to buying homes, many couples decide to live together without tying the knot.
+Whether they're renting apartments or buying homes, many couples decide to live together without tying the knot.
 If you’re forgoing marriage but are considering purchasing a home with your partner, there are a few key factors you should consider first.

 By preparing well, you can increase your chances of cohabitation bliss in your new dream home.
 Here are a few questions unmarried couples should consider when buying a house.